 In the years since, the nurses say, changes in management, financial priorities, and organizational culture at the hospital have led to deteriorating working conditions accompanied by growing shortcomings in patient care — all amid an increasingly discordant atmosphere and a loss of respect and collegiality.

-“It was an excellent place to work,” says Shari Singer, a 17-year veteran of UW Hospital who is currently a general nurse assigned to different responsibilities and areas day to day.
+“It was an excellent place to work,” says Shari Signer, a 17-year veteran of UW Hospital who is currently a general nurse assigned to different responsibilities and areas day to day.
 Even as union representation and collective bargaining were necessary and helpful, hospital management respected nurses as “a part of the hospital.”

-Reduced training, increased workloads and changes in pay systems have strained relations, Singer says.
+Reduced training, increased workloads and changes in pay systems have strained relations, Signer says.
 Nurses who once had 45 minutes to get to work after being called in during their time off now must arrive in 30 minutes.
 Some employees rent hotel rooms or camp out with friends on their call days.

 Before the loss of collective bargaining, “It was a very remarkable hospital,” says catheterization lab nurse Chuck Linsmeyer.
 “Nurses were very empowered, because of our union, to be fearless patient advocates.
 There was a collegial and collaborative relationship between nurses and doctors” — an attitude that extended to hospital management, he added.